Madrid–Cuatro Vientos Airport

 Cuatro Vientos was originally an air base, which later became also a civil airport.
 Thus, there is a military section located on a separate apron of the airport, opposite to the civil one.
 It is also used as the Madrid base for aircraft of the Spanish Police, as well as for the road traffic surveillance helicopters.

 History

-On 31 July 1919, an English aviator James Arthur Peters made the first non-stop flight from the UK to Spain.
+On 31 July 1919, English aviator James Arthur Peters made the first non-stop flight from the UK to Spain.
 He flew an Alliance aircraft, a Seabird P1 that he had designed, from Hendon airport to Cuatro Vientos in 9 hours.
 His navigator was named as Curtiss.

 He carried a letter for the Queen of Spain from Mr Gillow the owner of the company that made the aircraft.

 Peters later flew back to the UK and named his house in Kings Langley, Herts.
-‘Cuatro Vientos’.
+'Cuatro Vientos'.

 Emilio Herrera Linares created an aerodynamics laboratory.

 In 1936, he tested there his stratonautical space suit, a precursor of the space suit to explore the stratosphere.

 The start of the Spanish Civil War cancelled the planned balloon trip to test it.